Is Hunter Biden going to prison? What to know about the possible sentence after his conviction

 Some legal experts have argued that the charges brought against Biden are rare, making the sentencing in the case difficult to predict.

 Jessica Levinson, a law professor at Loyola Law School, told CBS News that it's rare for the charge to be brought as a standalone charge.
-And she added she doesn't expect that the president's son will face the maximum sentence, but that he will likely face time behind bars.
+And she added that she doesn't expect that the president's son will face the maximum sentence, or that the prosecution would ask for the maximum sentence.
+Levinson noted that "nobody should expect" to see the president's son "behind bars for a quarter century," though she made clear that some prison time is likely.

 Ankush Khardori, a former federal prosecutor, wrote in Politico Magazine that gun charges are the "bread and butter" of federal prosecutors, but he explained that "these cases almost always result in convictions, but they usually end in plea deals, not jury verdicts."